veox/cancelot/README.rst

 Many functions have side-effects, such as debug messages or warnings.

+First run
+^^^^^^^^^

+``cancelot`` in general is provided as a Python package, with a few example scripts that use it.

+To construct a state for the first time, run:

+.. codeblock: sh

+   python -u oneshot.py 2>&1 | tee -i -a logs/`date +%s`.log

+The result will be a lot of pickle files.
+Most are saved as "backups" while the script is running.
+Save the newest one in the ``pickles`` directory, and remove the rest.

+For subsequent runs, use:

+.. codeblock: sh

+   ./run-oneshot.sh

+This will reuse the previous pickle.

+Examples
+^^^^^^^^

 Several "bidding strategy" helpers made it into the repository.
 There is little sense in removing them now, since they're not complex anyway, and it would require some major rewriting of git history, most likely complete flattening, which I find unacceptable.

-They are currently available in ``ipybench.py``.
+Anyway, they are available in ``ipybench.py``.
 The file is to be run as:

 .. codeblock: sh